hikeri/discord-gnome-theme/README.md

 # Discord GNOME Theme
+## Fork for work with betterdiscord with using github pages

 A GNOME theme for Discord, following the Adwaita style & GNOME Human Interface Guidelines (with whatever the Discord CSS lets me do).